esnzgn/Gitty_life/README.md

 git config --global user.email "zangeneh.ehsan@gmail.com"
 ```

-💡 Your email **must be verified on GitHub** or your contributions won’t show up.
+💡 Your email **must be verified on GitHub/other git version control sofwares** or your contributions won’t show up.

 ---